ICPSwap-Labs/ic-wicp/README.md

 #### In command

 The Withdraw method takes two parameters, ‘amount’ and ‘to’.
-Amount is an integer that represents the amount of WICP you’d like to withdraw to ICP.
-To is a string that should be the Principal ID or Account ID that you wish the ICP to be transferred to.
+‘Amount‘ is an integer that represents the amount of WICP you’d like to withdraw to ICP.
+‘To‘ is a string that should be the Principal ID or Account ID that you wish the ICP to be transferred to.

 ```bash
 dfx canister --network=ic call 5xnja-6aaaa-aaaan-qad4a-cai withdraw '(record {to=variant {principal=principal "yourPrincipalId"}; amount=value:nat})'